Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

 (This last expression is derived by using that in a $\kappa$-self-similar spacetime and in a coordinate frame we would have that $\eta_A\left(v,u,\theta^B\right) = \check{\eta}_A\left(\frac{v}{-u},\theta^B\right)$.)
 Plugging in~\eqref{kdowdkodwkodwkowd} into~\eqref{thisisteea} and restricting to $\{u=-1\}$ leads to the equation

 Using the theory that we will develop in Section~\ref{pdetheoryforformal}, we will be able to show that this has a unique solution.
-This unique solution is the prescribed value that we use for $\eta$ at $(u,v) = (-1,0)$.
+This unique solution is the prescribed value that we use for $\eta$ at $(u,v) = (-1,0)$.\footnote{ Note that if we solve the transport equation~\eqref{thisisteea} for $\eta$ from initial data solving~\eqref{odwkwdokwdkowdok}, then by uniqueness of solutions to transport equations, it must be the case that in the coordinate frame $\eta_A\left(u,\theta^A\right) = \check{\eta}_A\left(\theta^B\right)$ and that $\eta$ solves~\eqref{odwkwdokwdkowdok} when restricted to $\{u = -1\}$.}

-Now we come to the outgoing characteristic data $\left(v^{\kappa}\Omega^{(\rm out)},\slashed{g}^{(\rm out)}\right)$ along $\left(v,\theta^A\right) \in [0,\underline{v}] \times \mathbb{S}^2$, where $0 < \underline{v} \ll 1$ is a constant which we may freely prescribe.
+Now we come to the outgoing characteristic data $\left(v^{\kappa}\Omega^{(\rm out)},\slashed{g}_{AB}^{(\rm out)}\right)$ along $\left(v,\theta^A\right) \in [0,\underline{v}] \times \mathbb{S}^2$, where $0 < \underline{v} \ll 1$ is a constant which we may freely prescribe.
 We will take $v^{\kappa}\Omega^{(\rm out)}$ simply to be constant in the $v$-direction.
 (The value of $v^{\kappa}\Omega^{(\rm out)}$ at $v = 0$ is fixed already by the value of $v^{\kappa}\Omega^{(\rm in)}$ at $u = -1$.)
-Since the value of $\slashed{g}$ is already determined at $v = 0$ and ${\rm tr}\chi$ is determined by the constraint~\eqref{ray2cons}, the prescription of $\slashed{g}^{(\rm out)}$ may be considered roughly equivalent to the prescription of $\Omega^{-1}\hat{\chi}$ along $v \in [0,\underline{v}]$ and $\Omega^{-1}{\rm tr}\chi$ at $v = 0$.
+Since the value of $\slashed{g}_{AB}$ is already determined at $v = 0$ and ${\rm tr}\chi$ is determined by the constraint~\eqref{ray2cons}, the prescription of $\slashed{g}_{AB}^{(\rm out)}$ may be considered roughly equivalent to the prescription of $\Omega^{-1}\hat{\chi}_{AB}$ along $v \in [0,\underline{v}]$ and $\Omega^{-1}{\rm tr}\chi$ at $v = 0$.
 (See the proof of Proposition~\ref{itexistsbutforalittlewhile} for details.)
-The problem of prescribing $\Omega^{-1}{\rm tr}\chi$ is similar to $\eta$; generic choices of $\Omega^{-1}{\rm tr}\chi$ along $(u,v) = (-1,0)$ would lead to $\Omega^{-1}{\rm tr}\chi$ having a singular behavior as $u\to 0$ which is more singular than the $\kappa$-self-similar rate.
-Just as with $\eta$ there is a specific value of $\Omega^{-1}{\rm tr}\chi$, obtained by solving the equation
+The problem of prescribing $\Omega^{-1}{\rm tr}\chi$ is similar to $\eta_A$; generic choices of $\Omega^{-1}{\rm tr}\chi$ along $(u,v) = (-1,0)$ would lead to $\Omega^{-1}{\rm tr}\chi$ having a singular behavior as $u\to 0$ which is more singular than the $\kappa$-self-similar rate.
+Just as with $\eta_A$ there is a specific value of $\Omega^{-1}{\rm tr}\chi$, obtained by solving the equation

 which leads to a behavior consistent with $\kappa$-self-similarity.
 It is this unique value of $\Omega^{-1}{\rm tr}\chi$ determined by this equation and the analysis of Section~\ref{pdetheoryforformal} which we take for $\Omega^{-1}{\rm tr}\chi|_{(u,v) = (-1,0)}$.